apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/EXPORT.md

   - `column_separator`: Specifies the exported column separator, default is \t.
 Only single byte is supported.
   - `line_delimiter`: Specifies the line delimiter for export, the default is \n.
 Only single byte is supported.
   - `exec_mem_limit`: Export the upper limit of the memory usage of a single BE node, the default is 2GB, and the unit is bytes.
-  - `timeout`: The timeout period of the import job, the default is 2 hours, the unit is seconds.
+  - `timeout`: The timeout period of the export job, the default is 2 hours, the unit is seconds.
   - `tablet_num_per_task`: The maximum number of tablets each subtask can allocate to scan.

 - `WITH BROKER`